jesse-ai/python-language-server/README.md

 REM Run the server
 cd win32-x64
-start.bat --port 9011 --project-root C:\path\to\project --jesse-relative-path jesse_folder_name --bot-relative-path jesse-bot_folder_name
+start.bat --port 9011 --bot-root C:\path\to\jesse-bot --jesse-root C:\path\to\jesse
 ```

 ## Configuration

-The Pyright language server is configured via `pyrightconfig.json` in the project root.
+The Pyright language server is configured via `pyrightconfig.json`.
+The bridge automatically deploys this configuration file to the bot root directory specified by `--bot-root` on startup.
 You can customize type checking behavior, Python version, include/exclude patterns, and more.

 ## Features